CryptvJet/Pulse-Core/README.md

 - **Interactive grid** – Click and drag to paint cells even while the simulation runs.
 - **Start/Stop controls** – Run or pause the pulse engine at any time.
 - **Randomize button** – Fill the entire field with random cells using the current grid size.
-- **Adjustable sliders** – Tune pulse length, fold threshold, zoom level, neighbor count and collapse threshold on the fly.
+- **Adjustable sliders** – Tune pulse length, fold threshold, zoom level, neighbor count and collapse threshold (in Pulse Units) on the fly.
 - **Tool selection** – Switch between brush, pulse injector and pattern stamper.
 Right-click cells to erase.
 - **Color picker** – Choose the color used for brush strokes, injected pulses and stamped patterns.
 - **Reverse stepping** – Walk backward through up to 200 prior pulses.